no23reason/react-geolocated/README.md

 The `geolocationProvider` allows to specify alternative source of the geolocation API.
 This was added mainly for testing purposes, however feel free to use it if need be.

 The `isOptimisticGeolocationEnabled` allows you to set the default value of `isGeolocationEnabled`.
 By default it is `true`, which means `isGeolocationEnabled` will be `true` on first render.
 There may be cases where you don't want to assume that the user will give permission, ie you want the first value to for `isGeolocationEnabled` to be `false`.
 In that case, you can set `isOptimisticGeolocationEnabled` to `false`.

+The `watchLocationPermissionChange` allows you to watch for changes in the geolocation permissions on browsers that support the permissions API.
+When set to `true`, the hook will set a watch on the geolocation permission so that when this permission changes, the location will be obtained again unless the `suppressLocationOnMount` is also set to `true`.

 The `onError` callback is called when the geolocation query fails or when the time for the user decision passes.
 The `onSuccess` is called when the geolocation query succeeds.